 As the frenzy of the royal wedding slowly died its death, its time for the queen to sing a different tune.
-As Queen Elizabeth II will become only the second sovereign in British history to have reigned for 60 years after Queen Victoria in February 2012, the Buckingham Palace plans a gala exhibition titled “Diamonds: A Jubilee Celebration”.
-From 2012 on what will be the summer opening of Buckingham Palace, an array of diamonds possessed by British monarchs over the last two hundred years would be on display, however, final dates are yet to be declared.
+As Queen Elizabeth II will become only the second sovereign in British history to have reigned for 60 years after Queen Victoria in February 2012, Buckingham Palace plans a gala exhibition titled “Diamonds: A Jubilee Celebration.”
+From 2012 on the summer opening of Buckingham Palace, an array of diamonds possessed by British monarchs over the last two hundred years would be on display.
+However, final dates are yet to be declared.
 Sponsored by the Royal Collection, a 500-year-old collection of the British Monarchy would be put up.
-The jewels on display will include the Victoria’s coronation necklace set with “25 graduated cushion-shaped brilliant-cut diamonds and a central drop-shaped pendant of 22.48 carats” and earrings which were also graced by Queen Alexandra, Queen Mary, Queen Elizabeth I (The Queen Mother) and Queen Elizabeth II at their coronations.
+The jewels on display will include Victoria’s coronation necklace set with “25 graduated cushion-shaped brilliant-cut diamonds and a central drop-shaped pendant of 22.48 carats” and earrings which Queen Alexandra also graced, Queen Mary, Queen Elizabeth I (The Queen Mother), and Queen Elizabeth II at their coronations.